National Party leader Chris Luxon gives Simon Bridges finance, number 3 ranking - NZ Herald

 Parliament is in recess this week, but will return next Tuesday when Luxon will go head to head against Prime Minister Jacinda Ardern for the first time.

-Since he took over as leader, Luxon has said there would be jobs for all three former leaders in his caucus - Collins, Bridges and Todd Muller - saying "we'll set the baggage aside".

-It remains unknown whether Muller now wants to reverse his decision to retire in 2023 - a decision forced on him by Collins after she found out he had anonymously badmouthed fellow MP Harete Hipango to media.

-Luxon was elected leader after a dramatic four days in which Collins was removed in a vote of no confidence by caucus last Thursday.
+Luxon was elected leader after Collins was removed in a vote of no confidence by caucus last Thursday.

 That was prompted by her attempt to demote Bridges over comments he had made to MP Jacqui Dean at a caucus function in 2016, which Dean had mentioned to Collins in recent weeks.

-Bridges - who had apologised to Dean soon after the incident - had claimed it was a desperate bid by Collins to hold onto her leadership as speculation mounted he planned to roll her.
+Bridges - who had apologised to Dean soon after the remarks - had claimed it was a desperate bid by Collins to hold onto her leadership as speculation mounted he planned to roll her.

 Shane Reti stood in as interim leader for the four days until the caucus met to elect a new leader - and Bridges withdrew after realising he did not have enough support.